| Crates.io | smart-account-auth |

 You can also give the library an alias to simplify typing

-# tp import for CosmWasm(v1) contracts with all default features
+# To import for CosmWasm(v1) contracts with all default features

-session - tool and primitives for session keys and message type identificationreplay - enable replay protection and enforce signed messages to follow a specific format that includes noncesstd - whether to enable native Rust std libraryThe following features enable or disable inner primitives to ether help you out or to reduce the binary size as much as possible
+session - tool and primitives for session keys and message type identificationreplay - enable replay protection and enforce signed messages to follow a specific format that includes noncesstd - whether to enable native Rust std libraryThe following features enable or disable inner primitives to either help you out or to reduce the binary size as much as possible:

-utils - inner utilities for serialization and preparing them for cryptographytypes - enable minimalistic vm agnostic types ported from cosmwasm_std and cw-utilstraits - for importing trait Verifiable used internally or CredentialsWrapper to customise or simply use the wrapper methodsThe following credentials are not meant to be specified directly and used only internal purposes 🚫
+utils - inner utilities for serialization and preparing them for cryptographytypes - enable minimalistic vm agnostic types ported from cosmwasm_std and cw-utilsThe following features are not meant to be specified directly and used only for internal purposes 🚫

-wasm - common logic for different versions of cosmwasm or it's derivatives
+wasm - common logic for different versions of cosmwasm or its derivativesuse cosmwasm_std::Binary;

 let evm_credential = EvmCredential {